renuka16032007/Student-data-analysis/README.md

 - Jupyter Notebook (planned)

 ## Status
-Learning project by a Statistics student.
+Learning project by a statistics student.